Karen Martínez

-Karen Cecilia Martínez Insignares (born Cartagena, Colombia, August 14, 1979) better known as Karen Martínez, is a Colombian actress and model.
+Karen Cecilia Martínez Insignares (born August 14, 1979), better known as Karen Martínez, is a Colombian actress and model.
 She is married to the Colombian singer Juanes.

 A model since age 14, Martinez first appeared on television in a commercial for a soda recorded by Carlos Vives in Cartagena.

 Biography

-Karen Martínez is married to Colombian singer Juanes.
+Karen Martínez was born in Cartagena, Colombia.
+She is married to Colombian singer Juanes.
 Martínez and Juanes now have two daughters (Paloma Aristizábal Martínez and Luna Aristizábal Martínez) and a son named Dante Aristizábal Martínez.

 She has starred in the series "El Cartel de los Sapos" and other telenovelas.